Lizzi Jackson

-Elisabeth Gabrielle "Lizzi" Jackson (born September 20, 1991) is an American beauty pageant titleholder from Bellingham, Washington, who was crowned Miss Washington 2015.
+Elisabeth Gabrielle Jackson (born September 20, 1991) is an American beauty pageant titleholder from Bellingham, Washington, who was crowned Miss Washington 2015.
 She competed for the Miss America 2016 title in September 2015.

 Pageant career

 Early pageants

 In 2006, Jackson contended for the Miss Washington Junior Teen in the National American Miss pageant system, placing third runner-up in the spokesmodel category.
 Shifting to the Miss USA pageant system, Jackson won the Thurston County Teen USA title in 2007 and again in 2009 and tried twice, unsuccessfully, for the Miss Washington Teen USA crown.

 Entering the Miss America system as an adult, Jackson won the Miss Whatcom County 2014 title on March 8, 2014.
 This was her third attempt at the local title.
 She competed in the 2014 Miss Washington pageant with the platform "Compass to Campus: Investing in Our Future" and performed a medley of movie themes on clarinet in the talent portion of the competition.
 She was not a Top-5 finalist for the state title.